graph-guard/gqt/test/error_schema/undef_field_in_interface.md

 ```

 ```
-1:13: field "foo" is undefined in type "Interface"
+1:13: field "foo" is undefined in type Interface
 ```